KeatonBlue/KeatonBlue.github.io/_projects/holovideo.md

 category:
 ---

-The main thrust of my current research is to develop an integrated holographic video display based on acousto-optic modulation with lithium niobate.
+My dream is to develop an integrated holographic video display based on acousto-optic modulation with lithium niobate.
 This so called ["leaky-mode" holography](https://www.nature.com/articles/nature12217) is unique compared to other holovideo approaches.
 Instead of pixelated devices, such as liquid crystal on silicon spatial light modulators, leaky-mode holography scans a beam using acoustic diffraction.
 An analog solution to an analog problem!

-Importantly, lithium niobate is also transparent.
 Ultimately, I hope to design a near-eye augmented reality display.

-We're working on a new approach that we're very excited about!
+In addition to fabrication leaky-mode waveguides, I have experience [simulating](https://keaton.blue/projects/COMSOL/) these kinds of devices too.

 <div class="d-flex justify-content-center flex-column align-items-center">
     <div class="row">